joelsotelods/stock-market-data-analysis/README.md

  1. To get the total amount of volume each stock had over the year.
 [Script 1](01_Easy_script.vb)
  2. To get the Yearly Change and the Volume of the stock from what the stock opened the year at to what the closing price was.
 [Script 2](02_Moderate_script.vb)
  3. To locate the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume".
-[Final Script](02_Hard_script.vb)
+[Final Script](03_Hard_script.vb)

 ### Screenshots

-The following screenshots show how the results after running the Final Script.
+The following screenshots show how the information is displayed after running the Final Script.

 #### Sheet for 2014